As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 15. What did you avoid?

-Maybe another year has gone by and you’ve managed to avoid having a difficult (but necessary) conversation, or you’ve continued to avoid the late payment reminders on some old debt.
-If there is something that you’re keeping on the backburner, make it a goal to knock it out in the upcoming year.
+Maybe another year has passed, and you’ve managed to avoid having a difficult (but necessary) conversation, or you’ve continued avoiding late payment reminders on some old debt.
+If there is something that you’re keeping on the back burner, make it a goal to knock it out in the upcoming year.

 16. Who were your major supporters this year?

 Who did you count on to always be there for you this year?
-If you started a new job, maybe there is one particular co-worker who has been especially helpful or maybe you’ve made a new professional contact who has helped you advance your career.
+If you started a new job, maybe one particular co-worker has been especially helpful, or maybe you’ve made a new professional contact who has helped you advance your career.

 Make sure that the people who have helped you throughout the year know that you’re appreciative.